braek/braek.github.io/_posts/2017-12-05-lego-power-functions-trains-raspberry-pi.md

 ![LEGO® 4563](/images/legoirblaster/lego_4563.jpg)

-More than 25 years have passed since then, but I have to admit that I'm still quite fascinated by LEGO® trains today.
-This fascination drove me to see if I could combine everyday technology that I use (Java, Python, etc.) to control LEGO® trains.
+More than 25 years have passed since then, but I have to admit that I'm still quite fascinated by LEGO® trains today!
+This fascination drove me to see if I could use everyday technology (Java, Python, etc.) to control LEGO® trains.

+The result is a project that I call the **LEGO® IR Blaster:** a Python/Flask application that gives you a web interface to control LEGO® Power Functions (trains).

+You can find this open source project on [GitHub](https://github.com/braek/legoirblaster).

+In this article I will describe how to build the IR blaster hardware and deploy the Flask application to Apache.

 ## IR blaster hardware